mlhartme/stool/client/documentation.md

     stool stop

-and wipe it from your disk with
+and wipe the stage with

     stool remove